 Consult with your J-1 Exchange Program Sponsor to ask about whether you are eligible for U.S. work and about the documentation you will need to apply.

-Students and Scholars with an Employment Authorization Document (EAD)
+Students and Employees with an Employment Authorization Document (EAD)

 You are eligible to apply for your SSN after the validly period of the EAD has begun, and no later than 15 days prior to the expiration of the EAD.
 (Students in F-1 status, see above.)